 Counselors are available to provide vocational and academic assistance and to provide short term personal or group counseling in areas of personal or social growth.
+Appointments are recommended.
 The Dean of Student Services is also available for counseling on an emergency basis.